 Student Government

 Dallas Seminary has an active student government.
 The Student Council serves primarily to integrate all phases of extracurricular life of the student body.
-Officers are elected by the student body from each of the four entering year classes.
+Student Council and class officers are elected by students of the entering, continuing, and graduating classes.